 - Managed by a certified professional

 - Focused on building strength, increasing flexibility and improving posture

-Pregnancy is the ultimate strain on one’s body, and is a condition that physical therapy can intervene to lessen this strain.
-A proactive strength, flexibility and stabilization program can be very beneficial to preventing or decreasing the intensity of painful symptoms, thus making your pregnancy experience a more positive one.
+Pregnancy is the ultimate strain on one’s body.
+Physical therapy can intervene to lessen this strain.
+A proactive strength, flexibility, and stabilization program can be beneficial in preventing or decreasing the intensity of painful symptoms, thus making your pregnancy experience a more positive one.